 Depending on the advice your advisors, you may consider iteratively testing various combinations of shares, funds and ETFs to create a portfolio as per your risk profile.
 This What If analysis can be done by duplicating this portfolio, removing and adding instruments in this portfolio and running the Analytics just for this portfolio to understand its behaviour.

 Let’s look at it in more detail.

 First, please have a look at the disaggregated rating i.e the Return Rating, Alpha Rating, Portfolio Suitability and Risk Rating.
 More than one of these ratings would have to be very poor for the portfolio to fetch a 1 Star rating.

 Once signals from these disaggregated ratings are known, further investigation would clarify as to the exact source of the poor rating.
 The risk rating is 7, i.e. the portfolio has the highest risk, meaning that the portfolio volatility is at the highest bracket.
-The remedy would be to take some money off the portfolio and invest in an instrument that has a lower volatility.
+Ask your wealth advisors and iteratively test their recommendations.
+Use various combinations of shares, funds and ETFs to create a portfolio as per your risk profile.
 Please look at the Key Statistics page and note the volatility numbers and look for instruments with a lower volatility reading.
 Usually, ETFs on widely diversified indices are the best instrument to reduce portfolio volatility.
 If the return on the portfolio is very poor, then the Discover module can be used to identify assets with a better return profile.

 Once the alternative investments are identified, then they should be tested the same way as explained in the What If analysis question.
 Please scroll down to see that section.